 As mentioned before, an issue of our method is the limited ability of the CEM planner to find globally optimal policies.
 This issue could be tackled by replacing our planner with a more sophisticated algorithm, like Monte Carlo Tree Search (MCTS).
-MCTS had remarkable success in the application to board games [73, 74], and is also applicable on continuous action spaces [75, 76].
-In MCTS, one makes use of a policy to decide which actions are worth pursuing and which are not.
-A challenge that would arise from using MCTS for Active Inference is that the policy would have to be trained to predict interesting actions.
+MCTS had remarkable success in playing board games [73, 74] and is also applicable to continuous action spaces [75, 76].
+In MCTS, one uses a policy to decide which actions are worth pursuing and which are not.
+A challenge that would arise from using MCTS for Active Inference is that the policy must be trained to predict interesting actions.
 However, unlike in regular RL problems, where the optimal Q function is fixed, our notion of an interesting action constantly changes due to the intrinsic term.
 Hence, one would either have to ignore the intrinsic term during training of the policy or find a way to track the changing values of the intrinsic term with the policy.
 Recently, the latter method has been used on two pixel-based RL tasks [77].

 Another issue of our method is the large number of episodes the agent requires to understand the environment and solve the task.
 Since our agents start their tasks with no prior knowledge, they do not have any choice but to exhaustively search the entire state space for reward.
-Hence, an interesting future research direction is to provide the agent with inductive biases that allow them to generalize more quickly and learn the model in fewer episodes.
-In prior work inductive biases have been introduced to neural networks modelling fluid systems [78] and robot dynamics [79].
+Hence, an interesting future research direction is to provide the agent with inductive biases allowing them to generalize more quickly and learn the model in fewer episodes.
+In prior work, inductive biases have been introduced to neural networks modeling fluid systems [78] and robot dynamics [79].

 A further potential future research direction is to extend our approach to work with POMDPs instead of MDPs.
-The merit of such an extension is that it enables the method to work on visual data, where typically the system state cannot be fully observed.
-In the context of robotic manipulation, processing visual data is particularly interesting, as it allows the incorporation of vision based tactile sensors [80, 81].
+The merit of such an extension is that it enables the method to work on visual data, where typically, the system state is not fully observable.
+In the context of robotic manipulation, processing visual data is particularly exciting, as it allows the incorporation of vision-based tactile sensors [80, 81].